aldf/lengthConverter/README.md

 - miles

 ### Notes
-- lengthConverter  is the class name of the inputs
+- Use after the document loaded
 - All inputs should use same name as group
 - In every input should use data-type="?" {inches,meters,feet,cm,yards,kilometers,miles}
-- Inputs should be insdie the a from element
+- Inputs should be inside the a from element